ViktorijaTalevska/ViktorijaTalevska/README.md

 ### Hi everyone 👋

 I'm Viktorija Talevska, a self-motivated developer who recently completed a Python and Django course.
+Seeking to transition to a career in web development, where my problem-solving skills, attention to detail, and project management experience can be utilized to develop and maintain high-quality websites and applications.
 I'm always looking for new challenges and opportunities to learn and grow as a developer

 ### Skills
 - Python (Django);